dav1248/irradiance_monitoring/README.md

 ## Output file

-a .TSV file (tab-separated file, ex: IRR001.tsv) with each rown containing date, time, irradiance from module 1 and 2, battery SoC, and various other parameters.
+a daily .TSV file (tab-separated file, ex: IRR001.tsv) with each rown containing date, time, irradiance from module 1 and 2, battery SoC, and various other parameters.
 You can use the Excel template to get a good quick look of the obtained data, just copy-paste the relevant columns into the template.
+The system creates a new TSV file every day at midnight.

 The obtained power logged as P1 and P2 is the irradiance in [W/m2] computed based on the short circuit current **Isc** as a linear relationship between module current and sun irradiance. **It does not account for any losses or other effect**.
 Thus, if Isc varies from the rating of the module at STC (1000W/m2, 25°C), You have to make sure to apply a coefficient to the obtained data.